opeik/tekken-handbook/Basics/Movement.md

 another back dash.
 The technique to work around this limitation is known as the "Korean Back Dash" or "Back Dash Cancel".
 You can't cancel a back dash into itself, but you can cancel a back dash into a duck.
-Because of this property, you can back dash, duck, then back dash again.
+Because of this property you can back dash, duck, then back dash again.

 To Korean Back Dash, input:
 <span class="no-break">